 Mike used to lead a software development project in his company.
 The project was to develop an automated operation system for public assistance of health care.

 At the time, everything seemed to be going very smoothly.
 But just before the signing of the procurement contract, Mike’s project sponsor requested to add an exclusive clause to the contract.
-Exclusive clause means that the selected supplier is forbidden to develop software with similar functions for any other company in the future.
-On the other hand, it is common sense that a software supplier would hope to share its previous practical cases to new clients in order to gain more business opportunities.
+The exclusive clause means that the selected supplier is forbidden to develop software with similar functions for any other company in the future.
+On the other hand, it is common sense that a software supplier would hope to share its previous practical cases with new clients in order to gain more business opportunities.
 Furthermore, if the supplier could develop software with high similarity for future clients, it would really lower their cost and difficulty of their future projects.
 Therefore, the selected supplier is very likely to reject the exclusive clause and the procurement process would stop.

-If the supplier refused to sign the contract, it would mean that Mike has to start the suppliers screening process all over again and redo the procurement work, which would certainly bring extra cost and delay to the project.
+If the supplier refused to sign the contract, it would mean that Mike has to start the supplier's screening process all over again and redo the procurement work, which would certainly bring extra cost and delay to the project.
 After considering all the options, Mike concluded that continue to collaborate with the current supplier is the best option.
 Therefore, how to negotiate with the supplier becomes essentially important.

-Before the formal negotiation, Mike did some researches: Mike asked his team to investigate what industries the supplier’s previous clients belong to, whether their previous clients are Mike’s company’s competitors, what kind of companies would possibly become their future potential clients and what information they would likely share with their clients, and so forth.
+Before the formal negotiation, Mike did some researches: Mike asked his team to investigate what industries the supplier’s previous clients belong to, whether their previous clients are Mike’s company’s competitors, what kind of companies would possibly become their future potential clients, and what information they would likely share with their clients, and so forth.
 For some of these questions, Mike found the answers through informal small chats.
 Meanwhile, Mike also prepared a list of alternative suppliers, just in case.

-After the investigations above, what Mike learned about this supplier was that its clients were mostly e-commerce, and among them there wasn’t any competitor of Mike’s company.
+After the investigations above, what Mike learned about this supplier was that its clients were mostly e-commerce, and among them, there wasn’t any competitor of Mike’s company.
 This would be beneficial for Mike’s company.
 On the other hand, it was known to Mike that the competitors also had the intention to develop similar products.
-Considering all the these competitions, the exclusive clause was very necessary to be included in the procurement contract.
+Considering all these competitions, the exclusive clause was very necessary to be included in the procurement contract.

 After all the preparations, there came the first formal negotiation with the supplier.
-First, Mike said to the supplier with an unfortunate tone that this project was likely to be terminated due to the alteration of company’s competition strategy.
+First, Mike said to the supplier with an unfortunate tone that this project was likely to be terminated due to the alteration of the company’s competitive strategy.
 The supplier became very nervous immediately and was very eager to know the exact reason.

 The supplier immediately said that they were not collaborating with any other company who’s Mike’s competitor and asked Mike not to be worried.
-But once Mike asked the supplier whether they can guarantee against any future collaboration with Mike’s competitors, they became hesitated.
-Then, Mike proposed adding an exclusive clause into the contract and gave the supplier two days to consider about the proposal.
+But once Mike asked the supplier whether they can guarantee against any future collaboration with Mike’s competitors, they became hesitant.
+Then, Mike proposed adding an exclusive clause into the contract and gave the supplier two days to consider the proposal.

 Then just after one day, the supplier called Mike and agreed to the exclusive clause.
 In the end, the supplier was still Mike’s first choice and the project continued.
-Furthermore, after that successful colleboratioin, once the company had relevant projects, Mike would recommend this supplier to the company immediately.
+Furthermore, after that successful collaboration, once the company had relevant projects, Mike would recommend this supplier to the company immediately.
 This enhanced the collaborative relationship significantly.

 2 Three points of negotiation

-Regarding to the upper case, readers may ask: Why so complicated?
+Regarding the upper case, readers may ask: Why so complicated?
 Why Mike did all those investigation before the negotiation?
 Why not negotiate with the supplier right away?